bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3b.md

 ```@example TUTBRUmanual
 poTrap = PeriodicOrbitTrapProblem(
-	Fbru,    				# pass the vector field
-	Jbru_sp, 				# pass the jacobian of the vector field
+	probBif,    		   # pass the bifurcation problem
 	real.(vec_hopf),	 # used to set ϕ, see the phase constraint
 	hopfpt.u,          # used to set uhopf, see the phase constraint
-	M, 2n)			         # number of time slices
+	M, 2n;             # number of time slices
+  jacobian = :FullSparseInplace) # jacobian of PO functional

 nothing #hide
 ```